 “Oh, my love, forgive me.
 I will not do it again.
 You know that I love you and I live for you.
 Do not be angry with me.
 I will do whatever you tell me to do.
 In fact, if you want, I will go to the store tomorrow and return the TV, as long as you are okay and do not get mad at me.
-It makes me sad to see you like that”.
+It makes me sad to see you like that.”

-Virginia Satir, one of the pioneers of family therapy, emphasized the importance of communications in the family as a way to develop healthy relationships.
+Virginia Satir, one of the pioneers of family therapy, emphasized the importance of communication in the family as a way to develop healthy relationships.
 Families that are not healthy and do not nurture themselves are families in which communication is indirect, vague, dishonest, incomplete, and unclear.
-This poor and negative communication leads to develop low self-esteem, which results in maladaptive responses, especially when the couple is experiencing high levels of stress.
+This negative communication leads to low self-esteem, which results in maladaptive responses, especially when the couple is experiencing high levels of stress.
 For Satir, a healthy marriage is built on clear, complete, and consistent communication, in which there are clear roles to lead family processes.

-Likewise, this style of negative communication always seeks to be correct, seeks perfection, runs away from spontaneity.
-People who use this style externalize their experiences and repress their feelings related to the problem they are facing in their relationships.
+Likewise, this style of negative communication always seeks to be correct, seeks perfection, and runs away from spontaneity.
+People who use this style externalize their experiences and repress their feelings about the problem they are facing in their relationship.

-This style of person handles stressful moments in relationships by pretending that he/she is not there.
-The person who uses this style feels that she/he is not loved by the family and has no sense of belonging in the family.
-This is the reason why this person will do everything in his/her hands to refocus the communication.
+On the other hand, someone who uses this style handles stressful moments in relationships by pretending that he/she is not there.
+The person who uses this style feels that she/he is not loved by the family and has no sense of belonging.
+This person will do everything in his/her power to refocus the communication.

-As you can see, the style of communication you use has a powerful impact on your relationships.
+Therefore, as you can see, the communication style you use has a powerful impact on your relationships.
 Especially on your marital and family relationships.
-Your communication style will determine the level of acceptance and success you will have when building healthy relationships.
+Besides, your communication style will determine the level of acceptance and success you will have in building healthy relationships.

 In the next post, I will talk about the functional style.
 We also talk about how you can improve your communication style if you are using one of the dysfunctional ones mentioned in this post.